LEARNAcademy/Instructor-Resources/tools-and-resources/whiteboarding-intro.md

 To be fair, white boarding is not always the best way to assess a candidates technical strengths.
 It just isn't how you code.
 No one codes without Google or without notes.
 Developers don't memorize things.
 But it is one tactic that is used and it gets at the fundamental principles of interviewing.

 The main thing is that a tech lead wants to know what you do when you don't know how to solve a problem.
 When evaluating your technical skills, quizzing you on what you know isn't always the best use of time.
 The journey to becoming a developer is the process of getting really, really comfortable NOT knowing the answer.
 So, while your interviewer wants to know where you are at technically, they also really want to know what you do when you don't know something.
-Your interviewer whats to see how you think and reason under pressure.
+Your interviewer wants to see how you think and reason under pressure.

 ### How Does This Go?